sumanpaudel1997/LLM-Document-Bot-with-Rag/README.md

 - **Using Python**:
     - 1. Clone this repository.
-    - 2. Create virtual environment using `python -m venv venv`.
+    - 2. Create virtual environment using ```shell python -m venv venv```.
+    - 3. Create .env file and save your OPENAI_API_KEY=yourkey on it.
-    - 3. If you don't have virtual envrionment the install using `pip install virtualenv`.
+    - 4. If you don't have virtual envrionment the install using ```pip install virtualenv```.
-    - 4. Activate virtual envrionment `source venv/bin/activate`.
+    - 5. Activate virtual envrionment ```source venv/bin/activate```.
-    - 3. Install the required dependencies using `pip install -r requirements.txt`.
+    - 6. Install the required dependencies using `pip install -r requirements.txt`.
-    - 4. Run the application with `python main.py`.
+    - 7. Run the application with `python main.py`.

 - **Using Docker**:
     - 1. create a `.env` file add your api_key OPENAI_API_KEY='yoursecretkey' or do `export OPENAI_API_KEY=<yourkey>`